slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

+> *'If you are struggling in your relationships, odds are, you are withholding your truth.
+You need to open up, tell the truth, be honest without fear of outcome and without any neediness.'*

 Focus on what you can give not what you can get.
 You only receive in proportion to what you give.
 However after taking «first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.
+There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
+Run away from people who treats you like you're ordinary.
+You need to partner with someone who wants you to be all you can be.

+> *'Men experience many passions in a lifetime.
+One passion drives away the one before it.' -- Paul Newman*
+> *'Humans make connections.
+Sometimes these connections grow.
+Sometimes they stay the same.
+Sometimes they collapse.'*

 > *'Don't hide your feelings from people who show you theirs.'*

 > *'Forget those who forget you.
 Those who want to stay in your life, will always find a way.'*
 > *'If a person is nice to you and to nobody else, that person is not nice.'*
 > *'If you are lonely when you are not alone, you are in bad company.'*
+> *'I won’t be less just because you cannot be more.'*

+> *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

 > *'Trust bank account analogy: you make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.'*

-> *'Humans make connections.
-Sometimes these connections grow.
-Sometimes they stay the same.
-Sometimes they collapse.'*

 <!--
 Again, something I once wrote on the subject of a good partnership was “Shared values and complementary skills.”